Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic

-where $n$ is the dislocation loop density and $d_l$ is the loop diameter, with various prefactors to maintain the correct dimensionality~\cite{Khafizov2019}.
+where $n$ is the dislocation loop density and $d_l$ is the loop diameter, with each relationship containing prefactors, not shown here, to maintain the correct dimensionality~\cite{Khafizov2019}.
 As Wang and coworkers showed that some number of both perfect and faulted loops were present in these specimens~\cite{Wang2020}, it is useful to compare the products $nd_l$ and $nd_l^2$ to compare the relative effects of extrinsic dislocation loops on $\kappa_p$.
 This comparison is shown in \cref{tab:scattering} and demonstrates that scattering from either perfect or faulted dislocation loops should be nearly identical in each of the three specimens with extrinsic structural defects measured here.